School of Humanities

 King's Cross, 2015 onwards

-With curator Tamsin Dillon I am currently working on a series of new commissions for King's Cross, London, to manifest over the next three years.
+With curator Tamsin Dillon, Rebecca Heald is currently working on a series of new commissions for King's Cross, London, to manifest over the next three years.
 As well as working with artists to make new, site-specific artworks, the programme, entitled The King's Cross Project, seeks to ask questions about the role of art in the new social spaces of the city, both at King's Cross and beyond.

 Thinking Tantra and Tantric drawings: Sites of Transformation, 2016